gustavoss/update_windows_odin/README.md

 # Update GPU Driver from POCO F1

-## This allows to run some games that were not running with stock valhalla drivers (ie Need For Speed Most Wanted 2005)
+## This allows to run some games that were not running with out of the box valhalla drivers (ie Need For Speed Most Wanted 2005)

 1 - Go to https://github.com/edk2-porting/WOA-Drivers/releases/tag/2210.1-fix